vega113/WaveInCloud/spec/federation/wavespec.rst

 characters (:/?#[]@) appearing in the id parts must be percent- escaped.

-For example, a 'wavelet-name' might be "initech-corp.com/ acmewave.com$w+4Kl2/conv+3sG7", where the wavelet id has domain "initech-corp.com" and unique identifier "conv+3sG7", and the wave id has domain "acmewave.com" and unique identifier "w+4Kl2".
+For example, a 'wavelet-name' might be "wave://initech-corp.com/ acmewave.com$w+4Kl2/conv+3sG7", where the wavelet id has domain "initech-corp.com" and unique identifier "conv+3sG7", and the wave id has domain "acmewave.com" and unique identifier "w+4Kl2".

-If the wavelet was hosted at "initech-corp.com" and the wave had also been started on that domain, the 'wavelet-name' would be "initech- corp.com/w+4Kl2/conv+3sG7".
+If the wavelet was hosted at "initech-corp.com" and the wave had also been started on that domain, the 'wavelet-name' would be "wave://initech- corp.com/w+4Kl2/conv+3sG7".

 Commonly used elements